What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Semantic tracing paper

-Street capitan - quarter captain
+Street captain - captain of the block

 soap opera - soap opera